-DEFINITION 4.3.
-A 2-multipede is a 2--multipede where, for each segment hyperedge X, exactly four slaves of X are positive and all four positive slaves are equivalent. \dashv
+Definition 4.3 A 2-multipede is a 2--multipede where, for each segment hyperedge X, exactly four slaves of X are positive and all four positive slaves are equivalent. \Box

 A 2-multipede (U, E, T) is odd if the segment hypergraph (R(E), T) is so.